GTA 6 new feature wish list shows Rockstar how to make a 10/10 game

 5. A larger, load-free world with more interiors

-We've seen the sort of lighting fast, loading-screen-free gameplay that is possible on titles like Spider-Man: Miles Morales, with the PS5's lightning fast SSD allowing buttery smooth seamless gameplay.
+We've seen the sort of lightning fast, loading-screen-free gameplay that is possible on titles like Spider-Man: Miles Morales, with the PS5's rubbed-in-cheetah-blood fast SSD allowing buttery smooth seamless gameplay.
 And if there's one series that needs that more than any other then it's GTA.

 If GTA 6 can deliver an open world that is larger than ever before and, crucially, remove loading screens, then enhanced immersion could be delivered.
 And especially so if we have far more buildings with actual interiors, and not just unpassable facades.